evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

     var straberryElement = document.querySelector(".EarthOrbitSimulation-straberry"),
       initialDistanceFromTheSunMeters = 2.0 * physics.constants.earthSunDistanceMeters,
       distanceFromTheSunMeters = 1,
-      speedMetersPerSecond = 7000.0, // How fast the strawberry is moving initialAngle = -0.2,
+      speedMetersPerSecond = 10000.0, // How fast the strawberry is moving initialAngle = -0.2,
       angle = 1,
       strawberrySizePixels = 35.0,
-      sunIsRemoved = false;
+      sunIsRemoved = false,
-      // Count the number of frames since the Sun was remove to show a message framesSinceSunWasRemoved = 0;
+      // Count the number of frames since the Sun was remove to show a message framesSinceSunWasRemoved = 0,
-      // Interval in second after which the "Sun is removed" message is shown to the user showRemoveMessageAfterIntervalSeconds = .5;
+      // Interval in second after which the "Sun is removed" message is shown to the user showRemoveMessageAfterIntervalSeconds = 0.5;

     /*
      Updates the strawberry position and detects collision with the Sun or the Earth.
      This function is called on every frame, 60 times per second.
     */
     function update() {
+      if (physics.state.paused) { return; }

+      // Update strawberry position
+      // ------------------

+      updatePosition();
+      var distanceFromTheSunPixels = distanceFromTheSunMeters / physics.constants.scaleFactor;
+      var straberryPosition = calculatePosition(distanceFromTheSunPixels, angle);
+      drawStraberry(straberryPosition);

+      // Show "Sun is removed message"
+      // ------------------

       if (sunIsRemoved) {
         framesSinceSunWasRemoved += 1;
         if (framesSinceSunWasRemoved > showRemoveMessageAfterIntervalSeconds * graphics.values.framesPerSecond) {
           physics.state.paused = true;
+          helper.hideBlockElement(straberryElement);

           gameoverMessage.show("Hello Earthlings, We detected unauthorized dark energy transfer in your stellar system that slowed the inflation rate of the Universe and triggered a cosmic real estate crisis.
 To restore our  profits we have removed your star.
 We apologize for any inconvenience.
-Have a good night. ~The department of intergalactic commerce.");
+Have a good night. ~The department of intergalactic spacelords.");
         }
       }

-      updatePosition();
-      var distanceFromTheSunPixels = distanceFromTheSunMeters / physics.constants.scaleFactor;
-      var straberryPosition = calculatePosition(distanceFromTheSunPixels, angle);
-      drawStraberry(straberryPosition);
+      // Check if strawberry has collided with the Sun
+      // ------------------

       if (isCollidedWithTheSun(straberryPosition) && !sunIsRemoved) {
         sunIsRemoved = true;
-        // helper.hideBlockElement(straberryElement);
         userInput.removeSun();
-        framesSinceSunWasRemoved;

       }

-      debug.print(isCollidedWithTheEarth(straberryPosition));
+      // Check if strawberry has collided with the Earth
+      // ------------------

-      if (isCollidedWithTheEarth(straberryPosition)) {
+      if (isCollidedWithTheEarth(straberryPosition) && !sunIsRemoved) {
+        physics.state.paused = true;

+        gameoverMessage.showWithContinueButton("The giant strawberry thing has safely landed on the Earth.",didTapContinueButtonAfterCollisionWithEarth);

+        helper.hideBlockElement(straberryElement);
       }
+    }

+    function didTapContinueButtonAfterCollisionWithEarth() {
+      gameoverMessage.hide();
+      reset();
+      physics.state.paused = false;
+      console.log(physics.state);
     }

      // Return true if the strawberry has collided with the Sun